brosmar18/reading-notes/code-401/class-33/role-based-access-control.md

 Choosing `react-cookie` offers more benefits in terms of features, maintenance, and community support, making it a solid choice for both new and existing React applications.
 It aligns better with modern development practices in the React ecosystem, ensuring your application can take advantage of the latest advancements in web development.

+## Things I Want to Know More About

+I'm curious about the challenges and best practices when implementing RBAC in complex systems with dynamic roles and permissions.
+How do organizations manage role changes or temporary permissions without compromising security or efficiency?
+The exploration of `react-cookies` and `react-cookie` leaves me wondering about the evolving landscape of web security and data management in React.
+How will future developments in React and web standards influence the management of cookies and access control?
+Additionally, what are the emerging best practices for balancing security, user experience, and development efficiency in web applications?

 #### Citations
 - `react-cookie` library: ["react-cookie - npm"](https://www.npmjs.com/package/react-cookie)
 - `react-cookies` library: ["react-cookies - npm"](https://www.npmjs.com/package/react-cookies)